input-output-hk/partner-chains-smart-contracts/offchain/README.md

-# Trustless Sidechain CTL
+# Trustless Sidechain CLI

 ## 1. Development

-If you want to develop for this submodule, please before setting up an environment consult the notes on [CONTRIBUTING.md](CONTRIBUTING.md) first.
+If you want to develop for this submodule, please before setting up an environment consult the notes on [CONTRIBUTING.md](./CONTRIBUTING.md) first.

 ## 2. Environment setup

-In order to run CTL you need to setup the runtime dependencies:
+In order to execute off-chain commands with the CLI, you need to setup the runtime dependencies:

 - cardano-node
 - ogmios
 - kupo

 Luckily, we have a dockerised setup, that spins up all these easily with a preset test network.
 Just run:

 ```
 nix run .#ctl-runtime